Einbeck beer barrel path - Barrel 7: Of historic waters and domestic barley

 Tip: Right in front of you, you see the Diekturm which is covered with ivy.

-You are now standing in front of a “bridge”.
-But that isn’t a bridge in its original sense!
-You are at the spot “where one water runs across the other” – our historic water conduit, one of the emblems of our city.
-The mill channel is conducted across the stream Krumme Wasser.
-Both waters were useful: One to drive the mills of the city, and the other for drinking water and beer brewing.
-As the water coming from the wells and streams was usually contaminated with faeces and caused diseases, people drew on beer.
-Bacteria is actually killed in the brewing process.
-For the same reason, beer soup was very popular.
+You’re now standing in front of a “bridge.”
+But it’s not really a bridge at all!
+You’re at the spot “where one body of water flows over another”—at our historic water tower, a landmark of our city.
+The mill canal is routed here over the Krume Wasser.
+Both bodies of water were put to use: one to power the town’s mills, and the other for drinking and brewing beer.
+However, since the water from wells and streams in the Middle Ages was usually contaminated with feces and caused diseases, people preferred to drink beer instead.
+This is because the brewing process kills bacteria.
+That’s also why beer soup was very popular, by the way.

 Good to know